Logarithmic resolution via weighted toroidal blow-ups: Introduction

-Finally, we remark that parts (ii) and (iii) of \thref{1101} correspond to two key features of the `dream resolution algorithm' in \cite{ATW19}: namely, (I) each step of that algorithm improves singularities immediately and visibly, and (II) does so by blowing up the most singular locus.
-It is well-known that besides the case of curves, these two features are in general not plausible for Hironaka's resolution algorithm (there are plenty of examples corroborating this observation: see for example, \cite[Section 1.7]{ATW19}).
+Finally, we remark that parts (ii) and (iii) of (\ref{1101}) are precisely the two key features of the ``dream resolution algorithm'' in \cite{ATW19}: namely, \begin{enumerate} \item each step of that algorithm improves singularities immediately in a visible way, \item and does so by blowing up the most singular locus. \end{enumerate} It is well-known that besides the case of curves, these two features are in general not plausible for Hironaka's resolution algorithm.
+There are plenty of examples corroborating this observation --- for example, see \cite[1.7]{ATW19}.